 All frames come standard with our Clarity+ Perspex.
 It's cut from a high quality acrylic sheet that's both crystal clear, but also safe and filters out over 99% of UV light.
 Cleaning acrylic is simple, as our step-by-step guide below shows.

 Typically, most picture frames are bought with an acrylic (plastic) glazing rather than glass.
 Glass can be fitted upon request and requires a different method of cleaning.
-If you wish to read how to clean a glass fitted picture frame instead.
+Read how to clean a glass fitted picture frame instead.

 Before You Start

 Whilst our Clarity+ glazing is cut from the highest quality plastic, it's still susceptible to minor surface scratches which can impact its clarity and the look of the artwork.
 As such, you can't use the same cleaning products and solutions as you would on regular glass.
 For tips on choosing the right glazing for you, click here.

 Please also note that this guide refers to our own high quality acrylic glazing and not Styrene which is often found in cheaper frames.
 Styrene is a very soft plastic that will scratch easily.
 Our own acrylic is much more robust.

 Cleaning your acrylic should take no longer than 1 minute.

 - Your acrylic - most of the time you'll just need to clean the front of your acrylic as dust gathers.
 If however, you need to clean both sides, you'll need to remove it from your frame.